rmcsharry/metabase-deploy/heroku_guide.md

 If you are new to RSA you should understand [this](https://answers.atlassian.com/questions/331668/how-to-rectify-ssh-error-authenticity-of-host-cant-be-established) security warning about known hosts.

-## How we created RSA key pair without a password
+## How we created RSA key pair without a password (warning: security risk)
 Like this:

     ssh-keygen -t rsa -N "" -f my.key